ujjawal295/E-com-website/README.md

-# E-Commerce Website for Fashion
+# The Luxc - E-Commerce Website

 A beautiful and easy-to-use e-commerce website for men's, women's, and kids' wear built with Flask, HTML, and CSS.